statgen/swiss/README.md

 ## Limitations

-Currently does not support indels (or to be more exact, indels are simply skipped and left alone in your results, and flagged with a **fail**.

-The latest human genome build (hg38) is not supported.
+The latest human genome build (hg38) is not yet supported.

 ## License